bertt/GdalOnNet8Sample/README.md

 ## Running on Linux

-Trying to get this running on Linux.
-Changed GDalNetCore.csproj:
+To get this running on Linux do the following.

+### Change GDalNetCore.csproj:

 From